 The Outreach Committee continues its focus on world hunger by promoting the Lutheran World Federation Handicraft Project.
 By purchasing gifts, ordered from a catalog, you provide vital income to needy artisans throughout the world.
 Life is difficult for many people, and this project provides them with food money and chances for employment.

 Throughout the year we hold a number of concerts and special musical services that appeal to all tastes, from jazz to the classics.
 See our Calendar and Music pages for details.

 Ministry to the Homebound

-Judith Anderson coordinates our outreach to our homebound members through card ministry and on-going communication.
-If you are aware of someone who can't attend church, call the office and Judith will arrange for a home visit.
+The Calvary congregations strives to stay in touch with our homebound members through card ministry and on-going communication.
+If you are aware of someone who can't attend church, call the church office and a pastor will arrange for a home visit.